kgrid/kgrid-site/docs/tutorial/testing/integration.md

 [Newman](https://learning.getpostman.com/docs/postman/collection_runs/command_line_integration_with_newman/)*[]:

 ## Postman
-Postman is a great tool when trying to slicing and dicing RESTful APIs.
+Postman is a great tool when trying to slice and dice RESTful APIs.
 It helps in creating, editing and testing APIs.
 Please review our short demonstration of the KGrid Teams dive into [Postman](https://kgrid.org/guides/tutorial/clients/postman.html).

 KGrid Team's KO collections use Postman in their Integration Testing